-For the most up-to-date information on how AI tools will be used with our students, please refer to our UHI Generative AI Policy which can be found on this page of our website About us - Publications.
+For the most up-to-date information on how AI tools will be used with our students, please refer to our UHI Generative AI Policy, which can be found on our website.
 It includes student guidance on when and how to use AI tools (only when directed by a lecturer), how to reference when using AI tools, and how to use them responsibly.
 There are also helpful examples of what good, ethical use looks like.
 While AI can support your studies, it's important to start with reliable sources when doing research.